axllent/silverstripe-tiled-gridfield/README.md

 ## Requirements

-- SilverStripe ^4
+- Silverstripe ^4 || ^5
 - [Colymba\BulkUpload](https://github.com/colymba/GridFieldBulkEditingTools) if you require easy uploading (see Usage)
 - [UndefinedOffset\SortableGridField](https://github.com/UndefinedOffset/SortableGridField) if you require sorting (see Usage)

-For SilverStripe 3, please refer to the [SilverStripe3 branch](https://github.com/axllent/silverstripe-tiled-gridfield/tree/silverstripe3).
+For Silverstripe 3, please refer to the [Silverstripe3 branch](https://github.com/axllent/silverstripe-tiled-gridfield/tree/silverstripe3).

 ## Installation